Reviews You Can Rely On

 Comfort

-At this point, we've come to expect quality and comfort from any Giro helmet we test, but despite our high expectations, we were genuinely surprised at this model's comfortable, secure fit when we first tried it on.
+At this point, we've come to expect quality and comfort from any Giro helmet we test.
+However, despite our high expectations, we were genuinely surprised by the comfortable and secure fit of this model when we tried it on for the first time.
 Many times, even the best models can take some getting used to before you're fully confident in the fit, but the Radix Mips almost seems to pop into place on your head and feel as natural as a baseball cap.
-With the harness tightened appropriately, the shell sits firmly in place without any pressure points or pinching, and the adjustable ear splitters manage the straps well and keep them away from your ears.
+With the harness tightened appropriately, the shell sits firmly in place without any pressure points or pinching, and the adjustable ear splitters effectively manage the straps, keeping them away from your ears.
 Obviously, the fit will vary slightly for different head shapes, but we had a number of testers, as well as friends and family, try this model on with positive feedback across the board.

-A confidence-inspiring fit is great, but it means nothing if the helmet starts to chafe or develop pressure points over the course of a long ride.
 We weren't surprised to find that the Radix stays comfortable no matter how long you wear it.
-During testing, we wore this model out on a few long-haul adventures and never had any issues.
+During testing, we subjected this model to several long-haul adventures and encountered no issues.
 We actually found that all-day adventure riding is this helmet's bread and butter.
-The light weight and comfortable fit mean it tends to disappear on your head.
+The lightweight and comfortable fit means it tends to blend in with your head.
 Our only ask would be for a little bit more ventilation on hot days.

 giro radix mips - this option offers excellent all day comfort.